BuiltTechnologies/terraform-provider-credstash/README.md

 ./install.sh
 ```

-## NOTE: If you're using the m1 mac it might be worth also installing amd64:
+## NOTE: If you're using an ARM Mac it might be worth also installing amd64:

 ```sh
 OS="darwin" ARCH="amd64" ./install.sh